Northern lights, dog sledding, and helicopter sightseeing

 |If you have questions about this journey or would like to receive a detailed trip brochure, call 800-445-2995 or click here.|

-Day 1 (Fairbanks to Chena Hot Springs) Meet your guides and traveling companions this morning and begin to get a larger sense of your surroundings on the scenic 1.5-hour drive from Fairbanks to Chena Hot Springs.
+Day 1 (Fairbanks to Chena Hot Springs) Meet your guide and traveling companions this morning and begin to get a larger sense of your surroundings on the scenic drive from Fairbanks to Chena Hot Springs.
 After we arrive at our quaint hot springs resort, the remainder of the afternoon is yours to soak in the indoor or outdoor hot springs pools, or take the resort’s renewable energy tour, ice skate on the pond, or cross-country ski or snowshoe on the lodge’s 440-acres of well-marked trails.
-(Ala carte equipment rentals are available.)
-At 10 p.m., we board a snow coach for the 30-minute ride up to the viewpoint, which looks over the valley and is far from city light pollution.
+(Your guide can show you the basics, and ala carte equipment rentals are available.)
+Around 10 p.m., we board a snow coach for the 30-minute ride up to the viewpoint, which looks over the valley and is far from city light pollution.
 There’s a heated yurt there, where you can help yourself to a hot beverage (rustic outhouses are on-site).
 Word quickly spreads when the aurora is dancing outside, so we can step out to bask in the otherworldly glow of the phenomenal northern lights.
 Created by interaction between solar wind and the earth’s magnetic field, the lights dance, shift, shimmer, drape, and glow in hues of green, and sometimes blue and pink as they undulate in the sky.
 Many northern cultures interpreted the lights as spirits dancing, and you’ll understand why.
 The snowcoach takes us back to the resort at 2 a.m.

 Day 2 (Chena Hot Springs) Sleep in this morning after last night’s aurora quest, and when you do get up, the day is yours to enjoy as you like.
 Dip in the outdoor hot springs “rock lake” (adults only) for a unique Alaskan experience, or relax in the indoor family pool.
 Along with the skating, skiing, and snowshoeing, you can (for extra cost) sign up for a horse-drawn sleigh ride, snow machine tour, dog sled ride and kennel tour, or even a 2-hour dog mushing school.
 And be sure to give yourself time to tour the ice museum, with its amazing ice sculptures.
 Tonight is another chance to view the northern lights, either from the hilltop yurt or hot springs pool.